-There are much to love about the Dyson 360 EYE™ Robovac (buy at Amazon), however, overall it’s slightly disappointing.
+There are much to love about the Dyson 360 EYE™ robot vacuum cleaner, however, overall it’s slightly disappointing.

 Firstly, it doesn’t offer double the suction of other robot vacuum cleaners.
-In actual fact, it’s very similar in suction power to many other units.
+In actual fact, it’s very similar in terms of suction to many other units.
 What it does offer is consistent suction.
 This might seem like a minor point, but it’s very important.

 It does have the most advanced navigation system of any robovac by far.
 Coupling cameras with Infra-red sensors is highly unique.
 That said, there’s no way to restrict it from room or spaces.

 The battery department is lacking as it requires far more time to charge than runtime.
 And while it can auto-dock and recharge, having a slightly longer battery runtime would be nice.

 The most disappointing feature is its height.
 As a tall unit, the 360 EYE™ can’t clean under furniture.
 Even the cheapest robovacs offers this feature (including the £85 Mamibot ProVac Plus2).

 The dustbin is tiny and with no discernible reason.
 While this might seem like a minor point, remembering to empty your robovac is pretty low on your do-to list.

 As the App is well designed, using it is simple and can even handle software updates.
 However, there’s no way to ingrate the unit into a home automation system.